Complete Guide to American Airlines Upgrades

 Systemwide Upgrades (SWUs)

 Apply an SWU through your AAdvantage account on aa.com or by calling reservations.
 You can apply at booking or add one to an existing reservation.
-The upgrade will either confirm immediately if C or A class inventory is available, or it will be waitlisted.
+The upgrade will either confirm immediately if upgrade inventory is available, or it will be waitlisted.
 On waitlist, it clears based on your position and cabin availability closer to departure.

 500-Mile Upgrades